tinode/tindroid/README.md

 Work in progress.
 Somewhat functional:

+* Register new account, login
-* Loads the list of contacts
+* Load the list of contacts
 * Sends and receives messages
 * Presence notifications work
 * Message counters work